GillenReidSynanetics/syn-support-operational-scripts/README.md

 # Powershell Script Library

 Collection of scripts for a variety of purposes.
-Categorized

-## Description

-An in-depth paragraph about your project and overview of use.

-## Getting Started
+Categorized for which role they are suited too.

 ### Dependencies